elmtree-askmo/cloudcannon-app/content/learn/mathematics/define-negation-and-provide-its-truth-table.md

 url: /learn/mathematics/questions/define-negation-and-provide-its-truth-table
 score: -1.0
 related_article1:
-    id: 170257
+    id: 170255
-    title: >-
-        What is the importance of planning and structure in constructing truth tables?
+    title: How does the order of precedence affect the resolution of complex logical formulae?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-importance-of-planning-and-structure-in-constructing-truth-tables
+    url: /learn/mathematics/questions/how-does-the-order-of-precedence-affect-the-resolution-of-complex-logical-formulae
 related_article2:
-    id: 170248
+    id: 170239
-    title: >-
-        What is the implication operator, and how are hypothesis and conclusion related?
+    title: What is the difference between atomic and compound propositions?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-implication-operator-and-how-are-hypothesis-and-conclusion-related
+    url: /learn/mathematics/questions/what-is-the-difference-between-atomic-and-compound-propositions
 related_article3:
-    id: 170247
+    id: 170237
-    title: >-
-        Describe the exclusive-or operator and its application in propositions.
+    title: Define a proposition and provide an example.
-    subject: Computer Science
+    subject: Mathematics
-    url: /learn/computer-science/questions/describe-the-exclusiveor-operator-and-its-application-in-propositions
+    url: /learn/mathematics/questions/define-a-proposition-and-provide-an-example
 related_article4:
-    id: 170243
+    id: 170236
-    title: >-
-        What is the role of order of precedence in resolving logical operators?
+    title: How does propositional logic connect to computing?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-role-of-order-of-precedence-in-resolving-logical-operators
+    url: /learn/mathematics/questions/how-does-propositional-logic-connect-to-computing
 related_article5:
-    id: 170252
+    id: 170246
-    title: >-
-        Provide an example of a contradiction and explain its characteristics.
+    title: What is the truth table for disjunction, and how is it applied in propositions?
     subject: Mathematics
-    url: /learn/mathematics/questions/provide-an-example-of-a-contradiction-and-explain-its-characteristics
+    url: /learn/mathematics/questions/what-is-the-truth-table-for-disjunction-and-how-is-it-applied-in-propositions
 ---

 &nbsp;